nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 -----------------------

-.. note:: Whatever the size of your organization, always keep one thing in mind: the amount of data stored in ownCloud will only grow.
+.. note:: Whatever the size of your organization, always keep one thing in mind: the amount of data stored in Nextcloud will only grow.
 Plan ahead.

-Consider setting up a scale-out deployment, or using Federated Cloud Sharing to keep individual ownCloud instances to a manageable size.
+Consider setting up a scale-out deployment, or using Federated Cloud Sharing to keep individual Nextcloud instances to a manageable size.

 .. comment: Federating instances seems the best way to grow organically in an enterprise.
 A lookup server to tie all the instances together under a